Abikebuk/digitalization/README.md

 The example directory contains the code used to make the gif on the top of the readme.

 ## TODO
-* Sub functions for digitalize.
-There is way too much arguments.
 * Blank space filled with string on top of the char filling.
 * Function names change.
+* Support for non monospaced font.
+* Not left to right modes (reverse / random)?
 * More modes?

 ## Author